 My mother had an enormous amount of love to give, and most of it went to me.
 We'd play together every day—for hours, we would dream up adventures together.
 I was Link, she was Zelda, and our mission was to defeat the evil demon Ganondorf, who lived around the corner from our home in Liefering, a suburb of Salzburg in western Austria.

 First, we had to secure a map and a compass, so we could locate Ganondorf and destroy him.
 If my mother became too tired for our mission, she had to drink a potion made from poppy pods, to regain her strength.

-My mum usually had a bunch of her friends over at her place – like Werner, who told me that he drew his energy from nature and trees.
-Bertl always reminisced about the glory days of SV Austria Salzburg, while my mother’s boyfriend, Günter, taught me to play chess when I was six years old.
+My mom usually had a bunch of her friends over at her place—like Werner, who told me that he drew his energy from nature and trees.
+Bertl always reminisced about the glory days of the SV Austria Salzburg football club, while my mother’s boyfriend, Günter, taught me to play chess when I was six years old.
 He'd learned to play during a stint in prison.

 Watch: 10 Questions You Always Wanted to Ask An Undercover Drugs Cop

 Probably the only straight-faced lie my mother ever told me was that my dad had died in a car accident before I was born.
 Only years later, when she and Günter were clean, did they explain that my biological father had died of a heroin overdose.
 After a few months in prison for possession, he had taken his usual dose—but his tolerance had fallen while he was inside, and it proved to be too much.

 In her grief, my pregnant mother considered suicide, but a book she read about Hinduism convinced her that she would be reincarnated as the lowest form of life if she did, so she decided not to.